JimmyPotatochips/Homework-Assignment-1/README.md

 You will receive a JSON object {"welcome":"Hey there 'name'"}, if no name is provided in the query string, then a default value will be used.

+If the call to the /hello route is not an HTTP Post method, it will return a 404.